aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 To remove custom properties, use the [Remove](https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property_collection#remove_string) method, passing it the property name to remove, or the [RemoveAt](https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property_collection#removeat_int) method to remove the property by index.
 You can also remove all properties using the [Clear](https://apireference.aspose.com/words/cpp/class/aspose.words.properties.document_property_collection#clear) method.

-The following code example checks whether a custom property with a given name exists in a document and adds a few more custom document properties:
+The following code example checks whether a custom property with a given name exists in a document and adds many more custom document properties:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocProperties-CustomAdd.cpp" >}}